mjd4686/image-convolution/README.md

 g - Gaussian Blur
 d - Edge Detection

+And e is how edges are handled, which currently are: c - crop e - extend

 And image.jpg is the image you want to apply to the filter on.

-Features I plan to add are:
+Features I may add in the future are:
-*option to handle edges through wrapping, extending, or mirroring *allowing for manual filter inputs
+*option to handle edges through wrapping, extending, or mirroring (extending added) *allowing for manual filter inputs
 *options to save filtered images